From 50% Agile Coach to 100% Scrum Master

 - "All the cool stuff is done by Agile Coaches, as a Scrum Master you're stuck within your Scrum Team."

 - "Scrum is a hype, it can all be over within a year!"

 But really, don't call yourself a Scrum Master, your freelance career will be doomed!

-I will be honest, these concerns did gave me some thought.
-Except the last one.
-If Scrum is a hype, than it's a hype that turned 21 recently.
+I will be honest, these concerns did give me some thought.
+Except for the last one.
+If Scrum is a hype than it's a hype that turned 21 recently.
 That's a pretty old hype.
 It should be possible to stick around for another 21 years.
 At that time Scrum will be 42, and it will officially become the answer to the ultimate question of life, the universe, and everything. :-)

 Best case, the prediction of Gunther Verheyen will become reality: